surya1872/TESLA-Stock-Prediction/README.md

 8.adjClose: The adjusted closing price of tesla's stock, considering factors such as dividends and stock splits.

-9.adjHigh: The adjusted highest value reached by tesla's stock on the given day.

-10.adjLow: The adjusted lowest value reached by tesla's stock on the given day.

-11.adjOpen: The adjusted opening value of tesla's stock on the given day.

-12.adjVolume: The adjusted trading volume of tesla's stock on the given day, accounting for factors such as stock splits.

-13.divCash: The amount of cash dividend paid out to shareholders on the given day.

-14.splitFactor: The split factor, if any, applied to tesla's stock on the given day.
-A split factor of 1 indicates no split.

 STEPS INVOLVED :

-1 .
-IMPORTING LIBRARIES AND DATA TO BE USED
+1.IMPORTING LIBRARIES AND DATA TO BE USED

-GATHERING INSIGHTS
+2.GATHERING INSIGHTS

-DATA PRE-PROCESSING
+3.DATA PRE-PROCESSING

-CREATING LSTM MODEL
+4.CREATING LSTM MODEL

-VISUALIZING ACTUAL VS PREDICTED DATA
+5.VISUALIZING ACTUAL VS PREDICTED DATA

-PREDICTING UPCOMING 15 DAYS
+6.PREDICTING UPCOMING 15 DAYS